drKreso/amount_inflector/README.md

 Is It For Me?
 --------------
 I have a suspicion that Croatian model might work quite well for some other languages.
-Anyways if you have some exeptions but not that many amount_inflector is a right way to go.
+Anyways if you have some exceptions but not that many amount_inflector is a right way to go.

 Contributing to amount_inflector
 ---------------------------------